DeveloperCallum/PDF-Microservices/README.md

 ---
 TODO
 - Fontend
 - Finish Express Integration; Proxying complete, service is fully workinng.
-Need to allow the API to provide statuses.
+Need to allow the API to provide status API.